JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 }
 ```

-* In the first variant, the web app is inserted into the value assigned to the `viewportContainerId` parameter.
+* In the first variant, the web app is inserted into the container assigned to the `viewportContainer` parameter.
-  The `viewportContainerId` parameter uses the entire body of the HTML document as the container for rendering the UI.
+  The `viewportContainer` parameter uses the entire body of the HTML document as the container for rendering the UI.
 * In the second variant, `composeApplication` is the ID of the container added in your `index.html` file, where the UI is rendered.
 * In both variants, the `@OptIn(ExperimentalComposeUiApi::class)` annotation tells the compiler that you are using an API marked as
   experimental and may change in future releases.